 Steps to secure a high-rise hotel

-Follow these eight strategies to keep your hotel safe while ensuring it remains accommodating to guests:
+Follow these nine strategies to keep your hotel safe while ensuring it remains accommodating to guests:

 - Begin with access control.
 Maintaining an open-door policy is crucial to making guests feel comfortable.
 But for high-rise hotels, security challenges begin in the lobby.
 Hundreds of people stream in and out throughout the day – from guests and conference attendees to hotel staff – making it easy for anyone to wander in.A proper access control strategy allows you to control who has access to each area of your property.
 Guests can use their room key card to access the pool, the gym, the business center, or any other places you wish paying customers to be able to go, while also defending against unauthorized intruders.
 That keeps people who aren’t guests from using the pool or gym, where theft often occurs.
 Make sure to deactivate key cards as soon as guests leave or if they are reported as lost.

 - Control elevator use.
 High-rise hotels experience a high volume of elevator usage every day.
 A smart way to keep the hotel secure is by only allowing people to access the areas of the property they need.
 Key cards can be programmed to designate exactly which floors employees or guests can access.Of course, elevator access can be breached if an individual follows someone onto a floor they are not authorized to visit.
 Usually this happens unintentionally, but other security measures such as surveillance cameras will serve as important backups for protecting people and property.